 Who we are?

-With some 200,000 subscribers to our newsletter and nearly 2 million fans on Facebook, Aleteia’s worldwide reach surpasses 10 million unique visitors a month, and is continually growing.
+With more than 600,000 subscribers to our newsletter and more than 3.3 million fans on Facebook, Aleteia reaches more than 13 million unique visitors a month.

 Since its launch in 2013, the initiative has been supported by the Foundation for Evangelization through the Media (FEM), which began in Rome in 2011.
 The Foundation was created to promote the Church’s presence in the media and is currently chaired by H.S.H Prince Nikolaus of Liechtenstein.